 But wait until you see the magnificent jaw-dropping views.
 Around every corner, the mountains are even more stunning than the previous ones.
 Trekking in this part of the world is incredibly rewarding and every bit worth it!

-You can organise this trek from one of the many tour agencies in Leh, the capital of Ladakh.
+You can organize this trek from one of the many tour agencies in Leh, the capital of Ladakh.
 If you are a true adventurer, you can do this trek completely independent as well.
-Bring camping gear, food, a good map and GPS.
+Bring camping gear, food, a good map, and GPS.
 And a whole lot of courage.
+Check out this travel guide to Ladakh if you’d like to visit other parts of the town as well.

 Kolukkumalai is a hill-station at the border of Kerala and Tamil Nadu and is famous for being the highest tea-garden in the world.
 The total trek to the edge of the hill is 9km however you can hire a jeep for covering 7.5 km.
 The bumpy ride through the unforgettable greenery is an adventure, even if you don’t want to trek the whole way.